nspcc-dev/neofs-spec/01-arch/07-acl.md

 }
 ```

 Note that some filters with `$Object` prefix are not suitable for making denying rules on certain operations.
-There may be an undefined behaviour on some combinations of NeoFS verbs and object attributes when eACL is set.
-In the table below, `+` means allowed to be used and `-` means undefined behaviour, hence not allowed.
+There may be an undefined behavior on some combinations of NeoFS verbs and object attributes when eACL is set.
+In the table below, `+` means allowed to be used and `-` means undefined behavior, hence not allowed.

 | $Object:        | GET | HEAD | PUT | DELETE | SEARCH | RANGE | RANGEHASH |
 |-----------------|:---:|:----:|:---:|:------:|:------:|:-----:|:---------:|